evanwill/_drafts/_notes/github-actions.md

 ## 4. Commit / PR

-With everything set up, the Acton should run on your next commit or PR to master.
+With everything set up, the Acton should run on your next commit or PR to main.
 You do not need to activate GitHub Pages in settings, it will happen automatically.

 The Actions tab provides detailed progress for your workflow, so if something goes wrong it is a bit easier to debug than default GitHub Pages.